There are many powerful catalysts in the market: The Progressive Corporation (PGR) can be one of them - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 4.90, PGR has a forward annual dividend rate of 0.40.
-Against a Trailing Annual Dividend Yield of 3.45%, it implies a Forward Annual Dividend Yield of 0.29%.
+PGR’s forward annual dividend rate is 0.40, up from 4.90 a year ago.
+Against a Trailing Annual Dividend Yield of 3.44%, it implies a Forward Annual Dividend Yield of 0.29%.
 The stock’s 5-year Average Dividend Yield is 2.40.
 The current Payout Ratio is 28.30% for PGR, which recently paid a dividend on Jan 12, 2023 with an ex-dividend date of Jan 04, 2023.
 Stock splits for the company last occurred on Jan 26, 2014 when the company split stock in a 1:1 ratio.

 Earnings Estimates

-The firm’s stock currently is rated by 16 analysts.
+Current recommendations for the stock of the company come from 16 analysts.
 On average, analysts expect EPS of $1.7 for the current quarter, with a high estimate of $1.98 and a low estimate of $1.39, while EPS last year was $1.12.
 The consensus estimate for the next quarter is $1.54, with high estimates of $1.95 and low estimates of $1.26.

 Analysts are recommending an EPS of between $7.6 and $5.69 for the fiscal current year, implying an average EPS of $6.64.
 EPS for the following year is $7.74, with 15 analysts recommending between $9.75 and $6.85.